How could obesity affect my baby?

 You can limit the impact of obesity on your pregnancy and ensure your health and your baby's health.
 For example:

 - Schedule a preconception appointment.
 If you're obese and you're considering getting pregnant, talk to your health care provider.
-He or she might recommend a daily prenatal vitamin and refer you to other health care providers — such as a registered dietitian or an obesity specialist — who can help you make changes in your lifestyle and reach a healthy weight before pregnancy.
+He or she might recommend a daily prenatal vitamin and refer you to other health care providers — such as a registered dietitian or an obesity specialist — who can help you reach a healthy weight before pregnancy.

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
 Tell your health care provider about any medical conditions you might have — such as diabetes, high blood pressure or sleep apnea — and discuss what you can do to manage them.

 - Eat a healthy diet.
 Work with your health care provider or a registered dietitian to maintain a healthy diet and avoid excessive weight gain.
 Keep in mind that during pregnancy, you'll need more folic acid, calcium, iron and other essential nutrients.
 A daily prenatal vitamin can help fill any gaps.
 Consult your health care provider if you have special nutritional needs due to a health condition, such as diabetes.